smsohan/smsohan.github.com/source/_posts/2021-08-09-onboarding-as-a-new-engineering-manager.markdown

 <iframe width="100%" height="561" src="https://miro.com/app/embed/o9J_l3Yog3E=/?pres=1&frameId=3074457362331359883" frameBorder="0" scrolling="no" allowFullScreen></iframe>

-Of course, to succeed in a new job as a manager, you need to do more than just create a first impression.
+Of course, to succeed in a new job as a manager, you need to do more than just creating a first impression.
 The meta point is, prepare and take leadership in your own onboarding journey.
 It's worth it.